Main Line: 607.433.8000

 I started my career working at CPA firms, but soon made the switch to nonprofits.
 I’ve worked at OFO since 2003, working my way up from Accounts Payable Clerk to Controller.
 I’ve seen the many ways OFO helps people in need, and I love that we’re always looking for new ways to help.

-Lydia_rev.jpgLydia Bell, Human Resource Director
+Human Resources Director

 I came to Opportunities for Otsego because I believe in what we do.
-Human Resource at a Community Action Agency is rewarding—I support a mission-driven workforce fighting poverty, handle diverse HR functions, influence strategy, and foster engagement in a people-first culture.
+Human Resources at a Community Action Agency is rewarding—I support a mission-driven workforce fighting poverty, handle diverse HR functions, influence strategy, and foster engagement in a people-first culture.
 It’s impactful, meaningful work, and no two days are the same!

-Meg_rev.jpgMegan Martin, Planning & Research Director
+Planning & Research Director

 After years of working for OPWDD-sponsored agencies, I found Community Action.
 Through Community Action I have had the opportunity to meet amazing people, offer hope during times of need, and improve our communities by securing resources to alleviate barriers that perpetuate poverty and hinder individuals from realizing their full potential.

-Untitled design (1).jpgAlly Porack, Executive Assistant
+Executive Assistant

 I choose to work in Community Action because of one quote: “Helping one person might not change the world, but it could change the world for one person”.
 I am inspired every day by the resilience of those we serve and by the dedication of my colleagues.
 I take tremendous pride in contributing to a mission that is determined to build a united community.

-Ed.jpgEd Cope, Energy Services Director
+Energy Services Director

 When you work for a For-Profit company helping the client is a requirement but making a profit is the most important goal.
 When you work for a Not-For-Profit helping the client is the most important goal.
 That is why I work for a Not-For Profit.

-Heather.jpgHeather Brown, WIC Coordinator/Program Manager
+WIC Program Manager

 Why do I work in Community Action?
 I want to make a difference to those in our community that need it most, even if it is a small part.
 I love watching how our WIC participants grow, getting to know them, and knowing I’m making a difference.

-Treena.jpgTreena Halstead, Building Healthy Families Manager
+Building Healthy Families Program Manager

 A love of childhood and a venue for innovation brought me here.
 Opportunities to grow and work hours that evolved with family life retained my interest.
 I value the many avenues to create, to learn, and to partner with exceptional staff and remarkable clients, and I’m blessed with the meaningful task of growing happy kids and healthy families.

-Toya.jpgToya Lane, Emergency Housing Assistance Program Manager
+Emergency Housing Program Manager

-Email Toya or reach out by phone at 607.433.8335
+Email or 607.433.8335

-Karen.JPGKaren Johnson, Emergency Housing Assistance Program Residential Supervisor
+Emergency Housing Shelter Supervisor

 I chose OFO because they take an approach to addressing poverty by offering a range of services.
 OFO gives me the opportunity to make a difference in the lives of the families we serve, who are struggling with poverty.
 I believe in empowering people to take control of their own lives.

-Taylor.jpgTaylor Schulte, Violence Intervention Program Manager
+Violence Intervention Program Manager

 I work in Community Action to build a stronger community.
 The stronger the community, the more resilient its residents are to the effects of violence.
 In my work with The Violence Intervention Program, I have seen firsthand the difference supportive measures make in the life of a survivor.